 Solid and palatial with leather sofas and air-purifying houseplants, The Grand Rectory just needs a few ceiling fans to complete the colonial feel.
 Take your coffee and croissants on the veranda with views over the fields towards the sea.

-Cook on three electric ovens and an Aga and grab a four-poster for bedtime, but not before you’ve found the games room.
-Raid the bar, play the retro arcade machine, and bag the bragging rights over pool and table football.
-Enjoy quiet evenings in the card room or get together in the drawing room for Sky and BT on the telly.
+Cook on the electric ovens and grab a four-poster for bedtime, but not before you’ve found the pool table.
+Enjoy quiet evenings in the card room or get together in the drawing room for Netflix and Freeview on the telly.
 More tea, vicar?

 You’ve plentiful garden space to explore and all the time in the world to do so.
 Play croquet on one of two lawns and take your tea on the overlooking veranda with views out over lush fields down to the sea.

-Light the gas barbecue and sear your sausages in the sunshine or enjoy pizzas fresh from the pizza oven on the courtyard deck.
+Light the barbecue and sear your sausages in the sunshine or watch the sunset on the veranda with views over the fields towards the sea.

 Once thought to be the country’s largest rectory, The Grand Rectory has space in spades and comforts aplenty.
 There’s a colonial feel here among the houseplants and the chunky leather sofas in a house decorated in keeping with its past, yet modern conveniences abound.

 You don’t get much more modern than the BT FTTP Wi-Fi that whizzes around the place at 90mbps.
 Bring your passwords and use it to check in to Netflix and Amazon Prime Video.
-Or get around the 46” drawing-room TV or 42” cinema-snug telly to catch up on movies and matches on the full Sky and BT packages.
+Or get around the 46” drawing-room TV to catch up on box-sets and blockbusters on Netflix or Freeview

 Among the flagstone floors, open fireplaces, oak and pine floorboards, baize door coverings and spectacular central staircase, your stage is set.
-And don’t forget the games room, if only for the bar.
-Prop it up as you thrash out family rivalries on the pool table or over table football, then waste a few hours on the retro arcade games.
+And don’t forget the games room, Thrash out family rivalries on the pool table.

 Stay here because you have a family reunion, because you’re celebrating, because you love the Dorset coast, because your hens want to feel special, or just because you can.

-Three electric ovens, an Aga, six electric hob tops, American fridge/freezer, two additional larder fridges, and two wine coolers say you’ll ace the kitchen thing.
+Two electric ovens, five electric hob tops, plenty of fridge and freezer space, and two dishwashers say you’ll ace the kitchen thing.
 If not, call up our pro chefs from Dorset Fine Dining, Hungry Mule or Authentic Indian Catering for a one-off celebration or fully catered break.

 Order tasty takeaways from Somtum (for Thai), Domino’s or Sundorbon for Indian.
 Eat out in the village at The Ilchester Arms on traditional pub grub including Whitby scampi and local meat Sunday roasts.
 Book an al-fresco table overlooking the beach at The Anchor Inn or pop in for a full English breakfast at Symondsbury Kitchen.